Bam Adebayo Player Props: Heat vs. Knicks

-Bam Adebayo and his Miami Heat teammates face off versus the New York Knicks on Wednesday at 7:30 PM ET.
+Bam Adebayo will take the court for the Miami Heat on Wednesday at 7:30 PM ET, against the New York Knicks.

-We're going to break down Adebayo's prop bets, using stats and trends to help you make good picks.
+In this article we will look at Adebayo's prop bets, using stats to help you make good selections.

 Bam Adebayo Prop Bets vs. the Knicks